Codecademy/docs/content/dart/concepts/type-conversion/terms/toString/toString.md

 ---
 Title: '.toString()'
-Description: 'Returns a string which represents the underlying type.'
+Description: 'Converts the object into a string representation.'
 Subjects:
  - 'Computer Science'
  - 'Mobile Development'